 There is a reason compassion is important in all of the world’s great religious traditions, and is particularly central to Buddhism.
 Curiously enough however, there are some simple self-directed compassion techniques that have extremely profound healing benefits, but which to my knowledge are not widely known about or taught within Buddhist and non-Buddhist circles alike.
-(You can learn more about and begin practicing these easy to learn techniques that I call The Compassion Key here.)

 One of the most important things I have learned working with The Compassion Key over the past 10 years is that our compassion can heal all things in our lives and can help us get everything we want in life and more.
 And, I really mean ALL things.
 From healing physical or emotional issues and transforming relationships to enabling greater career & financial success, finding our most compatible soul mate/reigniting our marriage, or granting us whatever else our heart desires in this moment, Directed Compassion is the key that unlocks every door.